 - I admit that this is very unusual for a traditional American recipe, but it works, enhancing the flavor of the dish.

-- White sauce: for the white sauce you will need low-fat milk and whole wheat flour.
-All-purpose flour can be used instead, if you don’t have whole wheat in the house.
+- Whole wheat flour.
+All-purpose flour can be used instead if you don’t have whole wheat in the house.

 - Trim and cut the green beans.
 Bring them to a boil, drain and rinse under cold water.
 Rinsing them immediately with cold water helps them remain crisp and achieve a beautiful, intense green color.

 - Wipe the mushrooms clean with kitchen paper and halve them.
 If larger, quarter them.

 - Cook the mushrooms and chopped onions for a few minutes until the mushrooms turn golden.

 - Add the white wine, stir well and cook for a few more minutes until all the wine and the water released by the mushrooms are evaporated.

 - Pour the dairy-free milk into a saucepan.
 Thoroughly whisk in the flour.